When "It Works" Is Not Good Enough • Live Workshops

 Ask questions during the sessions—your questions always lead to interesting discussions

-See you at one (or all) of these workshops…
+See you at the workshops…